 Need a French EPR representative for your business?

 We are EPR France specialists for non-EU sellers.
-Public pricing (€490 setup + €249/month per stream), post-EcoDDS contract, IDU in 2 to 3 weeks.
+Published volume-tier pricing per stream (Light from €49/mo, Standard from €199/mo, Volume from €349/mo, Enterprise on quote), post-EcoDDS contract, IDU in 2 to 3 weeks.

-The eco-organisms — the operating layer
+The eco-organisms, the operating layer

 Each EPR stream has one or more accredited eco-organisms.
-The eco-organism is where the actual operational work happens — the dossier intake, the volume declarations, the eco-contribution computation, the recycling infrastructure funding.
+The eco-organism is where the actual operational work happens, the dossier intake, the volume declarations, the eco-contribution computation, the recycling infrastructure funding.

 The accreditation lifecycle: